zalando-stups/planb-cassandra/README.rst

 it doesn't exist) in each of the specified regions.
 If email is specified, then it will be subscribed to the topic.

+If you use the Hosted Zone parameter, a full name specification is required e.g.: ``--hosted-zone myzone.example.com.`` (note the trailing dot.)

 It might be required to update the Security Group(s) to allow SSH access (TCP port 22) from Odd_ host.
 After that is done, you can use `Più`_ to get SSH access and create your application user and the